Our top tips for including skills on your CV

-Soft skills, also known as ‘people skills’.
-These are generally harder to quantify but do give the recruiter an opportunity to understand the transferable skills you have acquired.
+Soft skills, also known as ‘people skills’, are generally harder to quantify, but it’s important you give your recruiter the opportunity to understand the transferable skills you have acquired.
 Soft skills will include things such as good communication skills, people management, decision making and multi-tasking.

 Hard and soft skills should both be included in the skills section of your CV and can be listed as transferable or job-specific.

-However, if you are applying for a job that is an exact fit to your current experience, your hard skills would be more relevant.
-But, if you are looking to change careers, the soft skill approach would be more beneficial.
+If you are applying for a job that is an exact fit to your current experience, your hard skills would be more relevant.
+But, if you are looking to change careers, listing your soft skills will be more beneficial.

 Listing the skills on your CV

-The importance here is to make your skills stand out so they catch the eye of a potential employer.
+It is important to make your skills stand out so they catch the eye of a potential employer.
 Here are a few tips to keep in mind:

 - Depending on the job you are applying for, you may wish to divide your skills into job-specific and transferable.

-- Limit your list to only include applicable skills – A skill section’s goal is to convince an employer that you can do the job so write only the skills relevant to the job.
+- Limit your list to only include applicable skills – The goal is to convince an employer that you can do the job with the skills you have, so make them count!

-- Use current job-specific skills on your resume – Don’t bother including old IT languages and passé social media tools, as it makes you look out of touch with current trends.
+- Use current job-specific skills on your resume – Don’t include old IT languages and passé social media tools, it makes you look out of touch with current trends.

 - List your important skills on more than one occasion through the body of your CV – Recruiters commonly use Applicant Tracking Software (ATS) and will run ‘keyword’ searches to look for relevant CVs.
 An ATS can count how frequently a keyword appears, and then rank the applications according to which resume contains the most keywords.

 - Synonyms – If you are using synonyms in your CV, make sure you also provide the extended version as this might not be picked up by a less experienced recruiter.
-For example, if you are proficient in most SMM platforms it would pay to mention Social Media Marketing which can sometimes refer to specific platforms, such as Facebook marketing or Instagram marketing.
+For example, if you are proficient in most SMM platforms it would pay to list this as Social Media Marketing, rather than SMM.

 If you’re still not sure which of your skills best suit your CV or the job you’re applying for, then get in touch with our team of specialist consultants who will be happy to help you.